huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 **Environment:** The part of the world the agent interacts, comprising everything outside the agent.

-**State:** It is the summary of information presented as the function of history of actions,observations and rewards .
-In the case of a video game it can be a frame (a screenshot), in the case of a chess playing agent it can be the board position, in the case of a trading agent it can be the price of a certain stock.
+Observations/States are the information our agent gets from the environment.
+In the case of a video game, it can be a frame (a screenshot).
+In the case of the trading agent, it can be the value of a certain stock, etc.

+**State s:** is a complete description of the state of the world (there is no hidden information).
+In a fully observed environment.

+**Observation o:** is a partial description of the state.
+In a partially observed environment.

 **Action:** The decision taken by the agent.